BioDepot/biodepot-launcher/README.md

 - macOS (M-Series)

 ## How to Operate the Biodepot Launcher
-A training portal has been created to help new users understand how to use the Biodepot Launcher.
-Please review the following [LINK](https://biodepot.github.io/training/running_bwb/bwb_launcher/).
-The link contains information in textual and video format.
+A training portal has been created to help new users learn how to use the Biodepot Launcher.
+Detailed instructions in the format of text and demo videos are provided in this [workshop](https://biodepot.github.io/training/running_bwb/bwb_launcher/).

 ## Install as a user on Ubuntu/Mac
 1. Make sure `curl` is installed.